AirTechWick/google-homepage/README.md

-The current project is to replicate the Google Homepage using my current knowledge of HTML,CSS,Git,GitHub,and Linux.
+The current project is to replicate the Google Homepage using my current knowledge of HTML,CSS,Git,GitHub, and the Linux Command Line.